-- 4.1 Subject to regulation 4.4 the contact partner (or the person who is intended to be the contact partner upon accreditation) may designate as an authorised individual any of the accredited legal services firm's principals or employees (or any of the principals or employees of a firm applying for accreditation) who: - a. is a member of ICAEW and has provided evidence to ICAEW that the individual is appropriately qualified to undertake the authorised legal services work activity or activities for which authorisation is being sought.
-This evidence should prove compliance with the qualification requirements for the conduct of such activity or activities which are set out in schedules 1 and 2 to these regulations. - b. has provided evidence that they hold a qualification issued or recognised by an approved regulator (other than ICAEW) that entitles the individual to undertake the authorised legal services work activity or activities they are applying for authorisation to carry out and which complies with the qualification requirements for the conduct of such activity or activities which are set out in schedule 2 to these regulations. - c.
-Has provided evidence that they are otherwise qualified to undertake the authorised legal services work activity or activities they are applying for authorisation to carry out and are compliant with the qualification requirements for the conduct of such activity or activities which are set out in schedule 2 to these regulations.
+- 4.1 Subject to regulation 4.4 the contact partner (or the person who is intended to be the contact partner upon accreditation) may designate as an authorised individual any of the accredited legal services firm's principals or employees (or any of the principals or employees of a firm applying for accreditation) who: - a. is a member of an accountancy body and has provided evidence to ICAEW that the individual is appropriately qualified to undertake the authorised legal services work activity or activities for which authorisation is being sought.
+This evidence should prove compliance with the qualification requirements for the conduct of such activity or activities which are set out in schedules 1 and 2 to these regulations; or - b. has provided evidence that the individual holds a qualification issued or recognised by an approved regulator (other than ICAEW) which entitles the individual to undertake the authorised legal services work activity or activities for which authorisation is being sought and which complies with the qualification requirements for the conduct of such activity or activities which are set out in schedule 2 to these regulations; or - c. has provided evidence that the individual is otherwise qualified to undertake the authorised legal services work activity or activities for which authorisation is being sought and is compliant with the qualification requirements for the conduct of such activity or activities which are set out in schedule 2 to these regulations.